-CHARLOTTE-MECKLENBURG BOARD OF EDUCATION COMMUNITY RELATIONS & ENGAGEMENT, OMBUDSMAN'S OFFICE
+COMMUNITY RELATIONS & ENGAGEMENT, OMBUDSMAN'S OFFICE

 Description: The Office of Engagement, which is part of the Superintendent's Office, is comprised of the following departments: Community Partnerships and Family Engagement, Diversity and Inclusion, Ombudsman's Office, CMS Foundation and Title IX.
 The mission of the Community Partnerships team is to establish partnerships with private, public, non-profit and faith communities to promote student academic achievement and create safe environments by identifying needs and mobilizing/leveraging resources.
 The Family Engagement arm of the team works to engage and empower families to become participants in their child's educational journey.
 The team is also responsible for culinary development and volunteer management.
 The Office of Diversity & Inclusion promotes a culture of inclusion and embracing differences as a strategic opportunity to lead the district's effort to build a culture of equity and inclusion for all students, families and employees.
 The office delivers cultural competency training to staff, oversees the American Indian Title VI grant and leads the development, implementation and management of the district's supplier diversity program (Minority, Women and Small Business Enterprise).

-The Ombudsman's Office is responsible for assisting parents, community members and employees with schoolrelated concerns and issues.
+The Ombudsman's Office is responsible for assisting parents, community members and employees with school-related concerns and issues.
 We work to help those who have questions or concerns to find the best channels for resolving them.
 The CMS Foundation works to generate financial investment to support Charlotte-Mecklenburg Schools and develop a community-wide culture of supporting public education.
 The mission is to serve as the trusted bridge between CMS and the donor community.
 The Title IX team provides centralized support for compliance with all requirements under Title IX of the Educational Amendments Act of 1972 and other federal and state laws and matters pertaining to discrimination, harassment and sexual violence.
 Title IX serves as the district's resource on Title IX requirements and compliance and provides consultation as needed.

-Earnest Winston Chief Community Relations & Engagement Officer/Ombudsman
+Chiquita Lloyd, Director Diversity and Inclusion Rosanna Saladin-Subero, Director Community Partnerships and Family Engagement Jerry Haigler, Director Office of Ombudsman Sonja G. Gibson, Executive Director CMPS Foundation

-SIGNIFICANT CHANGES: 2019-20 PROPOSED BUDGET VS. 2018-19 ADOPTED BUDGET
+SIGNIFICANT CHANGES: 2019-20 ADOPTED BUDGET VS. 2018-19 ADOPTED BUDGET

-Description Amount Salaries and Benefits Salary and Benefit Adjustments \$ 124,930 Federal adjustment - IDEA Early Intervening Services + (279,895) Federal adjustment - Indian Education 4.269 Redirected funds to salaries and benefits for one Title IX compliance specialist position 93,056 Redirected funds from salaries and benefits to purchased services (3,197) Reduction in salaries and benefits to redirect funds for other purposes (4,648) Cultural Proficiency - one diversity project manager 93,345 Cultural Proficiency - stipends 279,895 Purchased Services Redirected funds to purchased services from salaries and benefits 3,197 Cultural Proficiency - training for staff and students 3,288,481 Federal adjustment - IDEA Early Intervening Services (288,481) Reduction in purchased services to redirect funds for other purposes (850) Supplies and Materials Federal adjustment - IDEA Early Intervening Services (6,624) Reduction in supplies and materials to redirect funds for other purposes (3,400) Cultural Proficiency - training for staff and students 6,624
+Description Amount Salaries and Benefits Salary and Benefit Adjustments \$ 83,180 Federal adjustment - IDEA Early Intervening Services (279,895) Federal adjustment - Indian Education 4,269 Central Office Reorganization - eliminate one chief, one executive director and transfer of one Title IX administrator (112 025) Redirected funds to salaries and benefits from purchased services (412,935) 3,197 5,197 Purchased Services Federal adjustment - IDEA Early Intervening Services (288,481) Federal adjustment - Indian Education 48 Central Office Reorganization - redirected funds to purchased services 5,544 Redirected funds from purchased services to salaries and benefits (3,197) Supplies and Materials Federal adjustment - IDEA Early Intervening Services (6,624) Reduction in supplies and materials to redirect funds for other purposes (3,400)